Proposed Changes to Green Cemetery Certification

 Featured

-When a beloved companion passes, it can be wrenching.
-This may especially be true when others neither understand nor are sympathetic to your grief.
+GettyImages_90721602When a beloved companion passes, it can be wrenching.
+This may be especially true when others neither understand nor are sympathetic to your grief.

 During such intense times we seek comfort through private rituals and the arrangements made for a loved one’s remains.
 When a companion animal dies, cremation is the most common practice, but a natural home burial is also commonplace – for those with yards.
 For those of us without land who prefer burial, the option for a natural burial in a cemetery is nearly nonexistent.
 Continue reading